 Quench your thirst

-Take a break at the casual eatery and bar, Ralph’s.
-With a variety of Good George beers on tap, a wide selection of Garage Project brews and an impressive snack menu, Ralph’s is the go-to spot for a quick refuel.
+Take a break at casual eatery and bar, Ralph’s.
+With a variety of Parrotdog beers on tap, a wide selection of Garage Project brews and an impressive snack and burger menu, Ralph’s is the go-to spot for a quick refuel.
 The jalapeño poppers and curly fries are both absolute must-tries, but if you’re wanting more of a meal, make a beeline for the Easy Cheesy Wagyu beef burger.

 225B Dominion Road

-Despite being the new kid on the block, Omni has already carved out a solid reputation for serving up some of Dominion Road’s tastiest eats.
+Despite being one of the newest kids on the block, Omni has already carved out a solid reputation for serving up some of Dominion Road’s tastiest eats.
 A succinct, original menu of yakitori and small sharing dishes sits alongside an excellent wine list of predominantly natural wines.
-Don’t leave without trying the katsu sando with juicy panko-coated chicken patty and the brown butter cake with custard — both signature dishes that must be tried at least once (we won’t blame you if you order double).
+Don’t leave without trying the katsu sando with juicy panko-coated chicken patty, a signature dish that must be tried at least once (we won’t blame you if you order double).

 359 Dominion Road